ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 First, the Group Manager deletes the OSCORE group, deallocates both the group-configuration resource as well as the group-membership resource associated with that group, and accordingly updates the group-collection resource.

 The operation of deleting the group-configuration resource and the corresponding group-membership resource, as well as of accordingly updating the group-collection resource MUST be atomic.
+That is, until the request processing fails, or the group-configuration resource is deleted, the following applies.

+* The group-configuration resource MUST NOT be accessible through other operations.

+* The group-membership resource MUST NOT be deleted.

+* The group-collection resource MUST NOT be updated to reflect the deletion of the group-configuration resource.

+When the group-membership resource is eventually deleted, this deletion MUST NOT be interrupted by other operations performed on the group-membership resource.

+When the group-collection resource is eventually updated to reflect the deletion of the group-configuration resource, this update MUST NOT be interrupted by other updates to the group-collection resource due to the creation or deletion of group-configuration resources, or to other operations performed on those.

-Then, the Group Manager replies to the Administrator with a 2.02 (Deleted) response.
+After deleting the group-configuration resource, the Group Manager replies to the Administrator with a 2.02 (Deleted) response.

 An example of message exchange is shown below.